-More and more companies, both global pharmaceutical concerns and spin-offs, recognize the intellectual and research potential of Polish academic units and institutes conducting innovative drug research.
-In addition, support from government bodies and changing legislation is designed to support research.
+More and more companies, both global pharmaceutical concerns and spin-offs, see the intellectual and research potential of Polish academic units and institutes conducting innovative research on drugs.
+In addition, support from government bodies and changing legislation is intended to support the research.

-Polish scientists have more and more international experience, which allows them to introduce work models that meet Western standards in both companies and universities.
+Polish scientists have more and more international experience, which allows them to introduce work models that meet Western standards, both in companies and at universities.
 It is also worth emphasizing the essence of clinical trials conducted in Poland and the role of doctors who fight diseases on a daily basis.
-An important factor is also a better understanding of global trends in the development and commercialization of drugs and the growing reputation of the Polish life science industry on the international stage.
+An important factor is also a better understanding of global trends in the development and commercialization of drugs and the growing reputation of the Polish life science industry on the international arena.

-The purpose of the thematic session dedicated to research on the development of new drugs in Poland is to promote existing ones and initiate new activities aimed at researching, developing and producing modern and innovative therapeutic agents.
+The aim of the thematic session dedicated to research on the development of new drugs in Poland is to promote the existing ones and initiate new activities aimed at research, development and production of modern and innovative therapeutic agents.

-To participate in this session we invite entrepreneurs, research units, as well as individual scientists involved in the research and development of technologies in the field of medical chemistry, biology, biotechnology, and those who conduct research on the development of new active compounds and new applications of known drugs.
-We also invite units working on new technologies that are important in processes related to diagnostics, research and production of pharmaceuticals.
+We invite entrepreneurs, research units and individual scientists involved in research and development of technologies in the field of medical chemistry, biology, biotechnology, and those who conduct research on the development of new active compounds and new applications of known drugs to participate in this session.
+We also invite units working on new technologies that are important in processes related to diagnostics, research and pharmaceutical production.

-Magda Marciniak joined Ryvu Therapeutics in 2015 and works as a Director of Scientific Cooperation in the R&D Department, combining scientific education with extensive experience in business and management.
-Responsible for the partnership process of the innovative portfolio of small molecule drugs developed at Ryvu was involved in negotiations and further work with NodThera, Merck KGaA, H3 Biomedicine and Leukemia & Lymphoma Society.
-Magda is responsible for partner talks around research projects developed by Ryvu Therapeutics with pharmaceutical and biotechnology companies, and also participates in contacts with current and potential investors.
+Magda Marciniak joined Ryvu Therapeutics in 2015 and works as the Director of Scientific Cooperation in the R&D department, combining scientific education with extensive experience in business and management.
+Responsible for the partnership process of an innovative portfolio of small molecule drugs developed in Ryvu, she was involved in negotiations and further work with NodThera, Merck KGaA, H3 Biomedicine and Leukemia & Lymphoma Society.
+Magda is responsible for partnering talks related to research projects developed by Ryvu Therapeutics with pharmaceutical and biotechnology companies, and also participates in contacts with current and potential investors.

 - Innovations in drug discovery, development and management - Magdalena Marciniak, Ryvu Therapeutics